zpz/zpz.github.io/_posts/2024-05-15-python-mp-manager-1.md

 Second, a proxy object is created (lines 139-142).
 For now, it suffices to note that the proxy gets the token, the names of exposed methods, and a reference to the manager itself.

 Third, a request is sent to the server to decrement the target object's reference count by 1 (lines 143-144).
-(The maintenance of ref count is a subject for the next article.)
+(The maintenance of ref count is a subject for a future article.)

 Finally, the method returns the proxy object.